 While the world comes out of the Corona-virus shutdowns, the construction projects that were postponed due to the virus are slowly coming back.
 Many of the projects that were put on hold at the start of the COVID 19 still won’t break ground until the fall or winter 2020 at the earliest.
 Others will not begin until 2021.
 However, some developers on a few projects are tentatively sticking their toe in the mobilization water.
-While the debate rages on in our Nation’s Capitol as well as our State, County and City governments on what is the best way to restart the economy, financial institutions are still very hesitant to issue construction loans with the uncertainty of a 2nd wave of the Corona-virus sweeping the country facilitating another lock down.
+While the debate rages on in our Nation’s Capitol as well as our State, County, and City governments on what is the best way to restart the economy, financial institutions are still very hesitant to issue construction loans with the uncertainty of a 2nd wave of the Corona-virus sweeping the country facilitating another lockdown.
 This time the construction industry might not be so lucky as to be deemed essential.
 Despite this apprehension, a few developers recognize this as an opportunity to save money and shorten schedules on their projects.
 The combination of low fuel costs and a surplus of manpower could very well result in significant reductions in both project costs and schedule duration.

 As we noted in our Spring Newsletter, our client the Hotel Del Coronado has seen the shutdown of their iconic hotel as an opportunity to get as many construction projects on their master plan done as possible.
-You may of heard on the news, this is the first closing of this historic hotel in its 132 year history.
+You may have heard on the news, this is the first closing of this historic hotel in its 132-year history.
 The latest project award Watkins Landmark received from the Hotel Del is a renovation of the Retail Area Phase 1.
 Our first article will inform our readers about the scope of this project as well as some very interesting and historical finds uncovered during demolition.

 Our second article highlights the completion of our Hampton Inn Hotel project located in Imperial Beach.
-The project is culmination of great teamwork between Sudberry Properties, Tharldson Hospitality Group, Watkins Landmark, The City of Imperial Beach and our quality subcontractor team members.
+The project is the culmination of great teamwork between Sudberry Properties, Tharaldson Hospitality Group, Watkins Landmark, The City of Imperial Beach, and our quality subcontractor team members.
 This project has opened to rave reviews.
 With the new Navy SEAL Base under construction less than a mile away, the Hampton Inn Hotel will be a welcoming place for families of active duty service members.
 Building a project that serves the Naval community is something special for me.
 The Watkins family has a rich military tradition.
-Travis E Watkins, cousin to my Granddad, was a Congressional Medal of Honor winner in Korea.
+Travis E Watkins, the cousin to my Granddad, was a Congressional Medal of Honor winner in Korea.
 He was awarded the medal posthumously, While Travis was killed in the Army, the Navy found it fit to dedicate a ship in his name.
 It has been in service since its launch in 2000.

 Our Company Culture section covers our 6th Annual Loaves & Fishes Food Bank Day dedicated to my Mom Cheryl Anne Watkins.
 As many of you know, my Mom died of Breast Cancer in May of 2013.
 Since then I have taken on her mission of feeding the homeless.
 In 2019 I joined the Board of Loaves & Fishes and now am honored to serve as co-president.
-I intend to insure it’s continued ability to serve those in need.
+I intend to ensure its continued ability to serve those in need.
 In this article, I will ask for donations to submitted via their website.
 Thank you all for the contributions that have been made to date.
 It has made a huge difference since the Corona-virus has quadrupled the demand.

 Thank you for all of your comments and suggestions for our newsletter over the years.
 We truly try to incorporate the best of the remarks into our periodical.
 You can always click on my name and email me at Jody James Watkins with any observations or critiques.